Christabel Pankhurst Institute Executive Group

-Professor Peek is the Director of the Christabel Pankhurst Institute and University lead for Digital Health and Care.
+Professor Peek is the advisor and immediate past director of the Christabel Pankhurst Institute and University lead for Digital Health and Care.
 He has a background in computer science and artificial intelligence.
 His research focuses on data-driven informatics methods for healthcare quality improvement, data mining for healthcare, predictive models, and computerised decision support.

 Professor Chris Taylor, Chair of the Christabel Pankhurst Institute Board